 Concord Liberty was so named because William Penn had called parcels of land "liberties", so the name "Concord Liberty" won out.

 On November 19, 1989 James DiRaddo was called as Pastor.
 Under his leadership the congregation continued to grow and in 1991 with Presbytery approval the decision was made to construct a new Worship Center and Christian Education rooms.
 The building was dedicated in April,1995.
 We again broke ground in 1998 to expand our Christian Ed facilities.
 These were dedicated and occupied in the fall of 1998.
-Pastor Jim retired in 1999.
+Pastor Jim retired in 2001.
 In the interim we were pastored by Mark and Elise Hawke.
 In 2003 we called John Berstecher who pastored us until his death in 2011.
-Pastor Anita Bell served as our interim until we called Paster Steve Morganti as our pastor.
-CLPC looks to the future with anticipation of what God has in store for us.
+Pastor Anita Bell served as our interim until we called Pastor Steve Morganti as our pastor.
+Pastor Steve left Concord Liberty in July 2021.
+CLPC looks to the future with anticipation of what God has in store for us when we call our next pastor.
 We are confident that the good work that God started will continue to bring glory to His name.